slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9745-5/packetizer_raw_output.md

 Revise the document to clearly differentiate functional resource semantics from non-functional attributes or explicitly define the intended scope of 'behavior' in the context of deprecation.

+**Severity:** Medium
+  *Basis:* The lack of clarity regarding which aspects of behavior are preserved can lead to divergent client assumptions about the reliability and performance of deprecated resources.

+**Confidence:** High

 ---